Patricio Manns: Literature

 Manns is one of the most prolific writers in Chile.
 His literary creations embrace various genres, from novels with historical themes to essays and plays and he has published more than 30 works.
-The unique structures of his textual constructs and the seamless conductive literary technique he uniquely employs have made him the subject of scholarly study in various European and Latin American schools of literature and universities.
+His textual constructs and the seamless conductive literary technique he uniquely employs have made him the subject of scholarly study in various European and Latin American schools of literature and universities.